Bette Davis’ Shining Cliché Filled Horror…

 His character, Ben seems like a normal dad but as he’s played by Oliver Reed you know that he’d not going to remain the placid, bespectacled family man for long.
 But there’s a lot of twists in this movie, regarding all the characters which will keep you hooked throughout.

 As for Davis, her scenes with the cast are a delight, contrasting playing a fun witty character at the start, to an old lady in fear for her family’s well-being and doubting her memories.
 Her scenes with Reed’s Ben are a delight to watch.
-They have much more rapport than Ben has with his screen family and almost relish in each other’s acting.
+They have much more rapport than Ben has with his screen family and almost relish in each other’s actions.

 The film does only resolve just a few of the tropes and twists – but to be fair there are so many – leaving you frustrated and screaming for more.
-But with the addition of more tropes from possibly every horror movie ever, but more noticeably The Shining, it’s kind of eerie when you realise Burnt Offerings was released just one year earlier than the book and four years earlier than the film… and at the end, you’ll feel like a James Bond Martini, shaken but not stirred.
+But with the addition of more tropes from possibly every horror movie ever, but more noticeably The Shining.
+It’s kind of eerie when you realise Burnt Offerings was released just one year earlier than the book and four years earlier than the film… and at the end, you’ll feel like a James Bond Martini, shaken but not stirred.

 Weeper Rating: 😦 😦 /10